DeusArcana/100-days-of-code/log.md

 - Currently working on Personal Portfolio Webpage challenge in [FreeCodeCamp](https://freecodecamp.org)
 - I found a way to store the images.
 And get them to my page.
 With Facebook.

+### Day 42: March 24, 2019

+- Currently working on Personal Portfolio Webpage challenge in [FreeCodeCamp](https://freecodecamp.org)
+- I got stuck with a CSS part.
+I don't know how to make my section to expand.